Best areas to stay in Bali

 The Canteen Cafe is another good place for breakfast and more.
 It has a good selection of western as well as local food.
 A good value option, also considering the price.

-Ubud is said to be the cultural capital of Bali.
+Ubud is also said to be the cultural capital of Bali.
 In some respects, I do agree with it.
 There are so many art museums and private galleries that can keep you busy for a week.

 The most famous attraction around is probably the Sacred Monkey Forest Sanctuary where you can visit both the beautiful local temple as well as the monkey forest.